pixeen/twc/README.md

-# Tailwind Compnents
+# Tailwind Components

-Collection of Tailwind CSS components
+A tiny collection of components made as Tailwind CSS plugins

 ## Overview